I’m a linguist.

-I am an Assistant Professor of Linguistics in the Department of Languages, Literatures, and Linguistics at Syracuse University.
+I hold the position of Associate Professor in the Department of Linguistics at UMD.

 See my research page for further details.